-Senior Managers will have a delegated responsibility, through the Managing Director, for the day-to-day management of health and safety standards across West London Waste.
+In their role as part of the Senior Management Team, Senior Managers as detailed above will have a delegated responsibility, through the Managing Director, for the day-to-day management of health and safety standards across West London Waste.
 To this end, Senior Managers will be responsible for ensuring (so far as is reasonably practicable) that they:

 - a.
-Facilitate the distribution of this health and safety policy document, throughout their areas of responsibility; - b.
-Ensure that as part of the above activity, this health and safety policy document, as well as any other relevant health and safety guidance is distributed and brought to the attention of all interested third parties, including contractors and consultants;
+Ensure effective distribution of this health and safety policy document, throughout their areas of responsibility; - b.
+Ensure that as part of the above activity, this health and safety policy document, as well as any other relevant health and safety documentation and guidance is distributed and brought to the attention of all interested third parties, including contractors and consultants;

 - c.
 Communicate with the Managing Director on health and safety issues which cannot be readily resolved, requiring Senior Manager level input; - d.
-Liaise with the appointed Health and Safety Advisor on all health and safety issues impacting their areas of responsibility, including the development and implementation of risk assessment, safe systems of work and training.
+Liaise with the appointed Health and Safety Advisor on all health and safety issues impacting their areas of responsibility, including the development and implementation of risk assessment, safe systems of work, information and training. - e.
+Ensure that all occupational health Covid-19 related information and safe working procedures are developed, with the assistance of the appointed Health and Safety Advisor, and distributed to personnel within their respective areas of responsibility.

-- e.
-Work with the appointed health and safety advisor, to facilitate the process of development for all documentation and systems of work supporting this health and safety policy, including risk assessments, safe working instruction, emergency procedures and guidance documents; - f.
-Take into account, resources necessary to maintain health and safety standards, when compiling budgetary requirements, including human resources and specialised skills, organisational infrastructure, technology and financial resources: - g.
-Ensure new contractors, agencies and consultants are only engaged after they have been subject to appropriate assessment, regarding their skills, knowledge and experience in respect of health and safety, as detailed in the Control of Contractors guidance documentation. - h.
+- f.
+Work with the appointed Health and Safety Advisor, to facilitate the process of development for all documentation and systems of work supporting this health and safety policy, including both occupational health initiatives and works procedure risk assessments, safe working instructions, emergency procedures and guidance documents; - g.
+Take into account, resources necessary to maintain health and safety standards, when compiling budgetary requirements, including human resources and specialised skills, organisational infrastructure, technology and financial resources; - h.
+Ensure new contractors, agencies and consultants are only engaged after they have been subject to appropriate assessment, regarding their skills, knowledge and experience in respect of health and safety, as detailed in the Control of Contractors guidance documentation. - i.
 Participate in and support West London Waste's Health and Safety audit and inspection process;

-i.
-Ensure a programme of health and safety training and information (including refresher training) is implemented with the assistance of the appointed Health and Safety Advisor and (where appropriate) specialist consultants, for all employee, management and supervisory levels under their control.
+- j.
+Ensure a programme of health and safety training and information (including refresher training) is implemented with the assistance of the appointed Health and Safety Advisor and (where appropriate) specialist consultants, for all employee, management and supervisory levels under their control. - k.
+This training and information will include a number of toolbox talks, derived from the process of risk assessment, for all tasks representing significant risk. - I. The Health and Safety Advisor will facilitate the compilation and maintenance of a health and safety training matrix on all health and safety subjects covered throughout the organisation.